 While we admired the abundance of produce and flowers, our guide Jo Jo bought a large bunch of lotus flowers and led us upstairs to the Expique ‘workshop’.
 Expique has its own cooking school and workshop space in the Bangkok Flower Market called the Market Experience – they have a few fun activities worth checking out.

-Here she taught us all about lotus flower folding, a practice the Thai people do for presenting flowers in many different beautiful ways at the temple.
+Here she taught us all about lotus flower folding, a practice people all around Thailand do for presenting flowers in many different beautiful ways at the temple.

 I think we did pretty well!